Mara-Li/discord-dicelette/README.md

 ## Registering a character

 The registering of the user use the button under the embed created at the `/register` steps.
 First modals ask for an character name and the user rattached to the registering.
-Here, you can use an id or the global name of the user.
+Here, you can use an id or the global username of the user (the `@`).
+By default, this field will be filled with the user who clicked on the button.

 After, each 5 statistic (excepted for combinaison stat), it will ask for the value.

 > [!note]
-> Because of the limitation of modals:
+> Because of the limitation of modals, it's impossible to check for errors at the time of sending and to use "number" fields.
+Everything is considered text, and checks are made during saving, which means that if an error is detected during a step, you have to redo the entire step.

-> - If an error is detected at a steps, you need to re-entered the corrected value, and you can save the "previous" modals.
+### Caveat
-> - The value can be verified / forced during registration (only text entry are allowed)
+- 20 statistic maximum (because of the limitation of Autocomplete in commands)
-> - Only 5 value are autorized at time:	If you have more than 5 statistic, you need to re-entered the modals by clicking on the "continue" button.
+- Doesn't support "quick" edit of a statistic, leveling up, etc. You need to re-register the character (the previous message will be deleted).

 ## dbroll commands (`/dbroll`)